Updated on 7/01/2026

 - Safety standards matter: Look for Prop 65, FDA, and LFGB compliance.

-- Best options tested: Typhur Dome 2 (top performer), Big Boss (all-glass design), and Cuisinart TOA-70NAS (stainless steel build).
+- Best options tested: My favorites are the Typhur Dome 2 (top performer), either Crispi model (all-glass design, super-convenient), and Wonder Oven (stainless steel build, extreme versatility, and steam infusion).

 The bottom line?
 A non-toxic air fryer shouldn’t trade health for convenience.
 With the right materials and design, you can enjoy crisp, healthy meals without hidden toxins.